-As of 31 December 2023, two (2) out of seven (7) members of the Board of Directors were female (29%).
+As of 31 December 2024, one (1) out of six (6) members of the Board of Directors was female (17%).
 The Remuneration and Nomination Committee, together with the Board of Directors, actively considers gender diversity in succession planning of the Board of Directors.